In the Days of His Flesh

 Contrary to the assertions of some cultists (e.g., the “Jehovah’s Witnesses”), the second Person of the Godhead was not created.
-Rather, he existed eternally (Micah 5:2; John 1:1; 8:58; 17:5).
+Rather, he existed eternally (Mic.
+5:2; Jn.
+1:1; 8:58; 17:5).

-Moreover, as the “angel [messenger] of Jehovah” or “messenger of the covenant” (Malachi 3:1), the Lord was active in the Old Testament era (cf. John 8:56), even caring for Israel in the wilderness of Sinai (1 Corinthians 10:4).
-(See Jackson, 1996, p.
-42.)
+Moreover, as the “angel [messenger] of Jehovah” or “messenger of the covenant” (Mal.
+3:1), the Lord was active in the Old Testament era (cf. Jn.
+8:56), even caring for Israel in the wilderness of Sinai (1 Cor.
+10:4).
+(See A Brief Study of the Angel of Jehovah)

 Following his earthly visit, however, the Son of God ascended into heaven from whence he had come.
 He is now in an exalted state and, therefore, is no longer “in the days of his flesh.”

 Christ currently possesses a glorified body.
 Hear Paul:

-“For our citizenship is in heaven; whence also we wait for a Savior, the Lord Jesus Christ: who shall fashion anew the body of our humiliation, that it may be conformed to the body of his glory” (Philippians 3:20-21).
+“For our citizenship is in heaven; whence also we wait for a Savior, the Lord Jesus Christ: who shall fashion anew the body of our humiliation, that it may be conformed to the body of his glory” (Phil.
+3:20-21).

-Since it is the case that “we shall be like him” (1 John 3:2), and, as it is further a fact that our future bodies will be spiritual, immortal, and incorruptible (1 Corinthians 15:42ff), it logically follows that such is the nature of the Savior’s current status.
+Since it is the case that “we shall be like him” (1 Jn.
+3:2), and, as it is further a fact that our future bodies will be spiritual, immortal, and incorruptible (1 Cor.
+15:42ff), it logically follows that such is the nature of the Savior’s current status.

 And so, the sacred expression, “in the days of his flesh,” is wonderfully rich — in its explicit affirmation, and in its implications.

 - Morris, Leon.
 1971.
 The Gospel According to John.
 Grand Rapids: Eerdmans.

 - Murray, John.
-(1998.
+1998.
 The Wycliffe Bible Dictionary.
 Charles Pfeiffer, Howard Vos, John Rea, Eds.
 Peabody, MA: Hendrickson.